d-w-d/world-daylight-map/README.md

   - Standard CSS string; you need to make the font available within your CSS setup
   - Note: this library uses Roboto as default; if you do not have Roboto available in your CSS setup then it will default to whatever the active font is for your parent container
 - fontSize
-  - By default, this property has value 'null', which causes the library to automatically scale your text based upon the width of the map.
+  - By default, this property has value 'undefined', which causes the library to automatically scale your text based upon the width of the container.
 You can override this scaling-font size by an absolute value (number of string)
+- isSunshineDisplayed
+  - Boolean that controls whether or not to display a radial gradient to mimic the sunshine on the earth's surface
+- icons
+  - This is an array of objects that let you add icons at runtime that get displayed on the map; useful if you want to illustrate e.g. office locations for you organization
+  - Note: icon sizing is rendered in svg coords, which means that the icon will get stretched unless your container has a ratio of 2:1.
+You can manually adjust the icon's size to compensate for this fact
+  - The properties of the icon object are:
+    - iconLabel
+      - Text that will get display as a tooltip over your icon
+    - iconUrl
+      - Url to image to be displayed
+    - iconCoord
+      - Object of form `{lat: decimalLongitude, lng: decimalLatitude}` giving coordinates that the icon will be centered over
+    - iconLink
+      - Optional url to be directed to if user clicks on icon
+    - iconToSvgWidthRatio
+      - Controls width of displayed icon; this is the ratio of icon width to container width; equal to 1/20 by default
+    - iconWidth
+      - Optional.
+If provided, it will override iconToSvgWidthRatio. iconWidth has to be a number that directly sets the width in pixels.
+It will also determine the icon's height if iconHeight is not provided
+    - iconHeight
+      - Optional.
+If provided, it will override iconToSvgWidthRatio. iconHeight has to be a number that directly sets the height in pixels.
+It will also determine the icon's width if iconWidth is not provided

 ## TODOs

 - Enable UMD build
-- Add optional city icons
-- Add demo
 - Enable d3 externalization